okarras/MockupRecorder/README.md

 If you want to cite this project, we suggest to use either the citation provided above or the following reference:

->Oliver Karras, Carolin Unger-Windeler, Lennart GLauer and Kurt Schneider<br/>
+>Oliver Karras, Carolin Unger-Windeler, Lennart Glauer and Kurt Schneider<br/>
 >[__Video as a By-Product of Digital Prototyping: Capturing the Dynamic Aspect of Interaction__](https://ieeexplore.ieee.org/abstract/document/8054839)<br/>
 >In: IEEE 25th International Requirements Engineering Conference Workshops (REW), IEEE, 2017.